INF2050

 - Attend all lectures

-- Come prepared / do the homework
+- Come prepared

-- Attend all lab units
+- Attend all lab units, autonomously solve all lab units

 - Consistently contribute to your team project